 Whenever the term payroll is mentioned, the thing that comes to mind is delivering payments to employees.
 But the payroll is something more than just adding new hires to the payroll system or releasing salaries to them on the payday.
-The startup companies often face problem while managing the payroll process.
+The startup companies often face problems while managing the payroll process.
 Most of the people cringe at the thought of paying taxes.
-This happens due to lack of knowledge and the complexity involved in understanding different taxes.
+This happens due to a lack of knowledge and the complexity involved in understanding different taxes.
 So, it’s crucial for any company to understand the payroll system and the way it is managed.
 Any irregularities in the payroll activities can reduce the confidence and efficiency of your employees.
 The productivity of your business is also affected if the employees are not happy.

 Both the startups, small, medium and large businesses must have proper knowledge of the payroll processing for managing it effectively.
 The payroll is the total amount of salaries paid by the company to its staff and other workers such as contractors and freelancers.
 While processing many things are considered and the data from other departments like HR and accounts are also needed.
 The process of payroll consists of employee payment calculations, that is based on productivity, employee benefits, regular and statutory deductions.
 It is done periodically by every company.
 Payroll is mostly done monthly, semi-monthly, weekly or bi-weekly.
 Calculation of payroll varies from one company to another depending on the payroll structure that contains many components.